 Don’t like what’s going on around you?
 Look up!
-With summer’s warm nights and lazy, sleep-late mornings, now’s as good a time as any to gather blankets and take the kids outside for a good night of stargazing and mastering astronomy.
+With clear skies and an earlier setting sun, now’s as good a time as any to gather blankets and take the kids outside for a good night of stargazing and mastering astronomy.
 Don’t know where to start?
 Read on!

 First, Get Your Kids Interested